DicePhrase is a browser extension that helps you easily create strong, memorable passphrases, such as

-DicePhrase has a variety of features to protect the confidentiality of your passphrases.
+DicePhrase is built to protect the confidentiality of your passphrases.
 Most importantly, passphrases aren't saved, they're automatically cleared 10 minutes after they've been created (you should memorize them or save them in a password manager application).
 DicePhrase is also free and open source software, so anyone can inspect the code to verify its safety.
-You can read more about DicePhrase's security design, as well as how to report bugs, in the Help document.
+You can read more about DicePhrase's security design, as well as how to report bugs.

 DicePhrase requires Google Chrome, Chrome OS, or Chromium, or Mozilla Firefox.
 Make sure you're running the latest version of your browser in order to have the best security protection.

 At least one six-sided die is needed to create random passphrases.
-If you don't have any dice available, DicePhrase can generate pseudo-random numbers instead, although real dice are still recommended.
+If you don't have any dice available, DicePhrase can generate pseudo-random numbers instead, although rolling dice is still recommended.